Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/gurgist-mauler.md

 abilities_top:
   - name: "Nourishing Feast"
     desc: "  The gurgist spends 1 hour consuming 1 Bulk of raw meat to reverse their body's putrescence.
 For 1 hour, the gurgist appears to be a pale, bloated human.
-They have an automatic result of 32 on [[Deception]] checks and DCs to pass as a non-mortic human.
+They have an automatic result of 32 on [[compendium/skills.md#Deception|Deception]] checks and DCs to pass as a non-mortic human.
 While under the effects of Nourishing Feast, Rotting Flesh ceases to function."
   - name: Items
     desc: "composite shortbow (20 arrows), hide armor, +1 maul;"
 abilities_mid: